winitzki/scall/README.md

 - [x] Beta-normalization is implemented according to [the Dhall specification](https://github.com/dhall-lang/dhall-lang/blob/master/standard/beta-normalization.md).
 All 285 beta-normalization tests pass.

+- [x] Typechecking is implemented according to [the Dhall specification](https://github.com/dhall-lang/dhall-lang/blob/master/standard/type-inference.md), including the "function check".
+All typechecking tests pass.

 - [ ] Import resolution code is in progress.

-- [x] Typechecking is implemented according to [the Dhall specification](https://github.com/dhall-lang/dhall-lang/blob/master/standard/type-inference.md).
-All typechecking tests pass.
+Basic import resolution is implemented (files, environment variables, and URLs).

 ## Roadmap for future developments